MakeMeSenpai/pytest_lab/README.md

 ### Test for Exception

 Assume you have a function that should raise an exception in a particular situation.
-You want to write a test to make sure the function rasies the exception.
+You want to write a test to make sure the function raises the exception.
 How would you do that with pytest?

 Consider the following code: